 - Sterilise your jars and lids by placing them on a tray in a cold oven, set to 100ºC (212°F).

 - Clean your mushrooms – by gently pulling them apart (if joined to a big mushroomy mass), and tearing larger ones in half.
-Wash them lightly (no gritty gills here), and allow to dry in the sun.
+Swish them lightly in a bowl of water (no gritty gills here), and allow to dry in the sun.

 - Sear mushrooms – Heat an aluminium or cast iron pan on medium high heat and dry-sear the mushrooms till lightly charred (ie. no oil for max char).
 Don’t overcrowd the pan, otherwise they’ll stew, so doing this in batches is best.
 Press down the mushrooms with another pan to get an even sear.
 Flip and do this for all mushrooms on both sides.
 Set aside mushrooms.
 Don’t wash your pan!
 Add some water and boil on medium while scraping all the smoky char add this water to the water portion of the next step.